chb/indivo_server/doc/sphinx/source/api.rst

 Special Documents
 ^^^^^^^^^^^^^^^^^

-The Demographics and Contact documents are special in that there should only be one of each per record, and they should be easy to find.
+Demographics documents are special in that there should only be one per record, and they should be easy to find.

 .. seealso::

    :doc:`Indivo Document Demographics Schema<schemas/demographics-schema>`
      The XML Schema for Indivo Demographics Data

-   :doc:`Indivo Document Contact Schema<schemas/contact-schema>`
-     The XML Schema for Indivo Contact Data

 .. glossary::

-   :http:get:`/records/{RECORD_ID}/documents/special/{SPECIAL_DOCUMENT}`
-   :http:get:`/carenets/{CARENET_ID}/documents/special/{SPECIAL_DOCUMENT}`
+   :http:get:`/records/{RECORD_ID}/demographics`
+   :http:get:`/carenets/{CARENET_ID}/demographics`
-     Fetch a special document from a carenet or record.
+     Fetch demographics from a carenet or record.
+Depending on the requested ``response_format``

-   :http:put:`/records/{RECORD_ID}/documents/special/{SPECIAL_DOCUMENT}`
+     return data is formatted as SMART RDF/XML (default), :ref:`sdmj`, or :ref:`sdmx`.

+   :http:put:`/records/{RECORD_ID}/demographics`
-     Update a special document.
+     Update or create demographics on a record.

 Messaging and Notifications
 ---------------------------